Department of Agricultural Sciences

 AG 4330.
 Food Technology: Processing Meats.

-Evaluation and grading of carcasses; wholesale and retail cuts of beef, pork, lamb, and poultry.
-Emphasis on quality controls, testing of finished products that have been frozen, cured, fried, pickled, and canned.
-Prerequisites: AG 1445 and BIO 1130 and BIO 1330 and CHEM 1141 and CHEM 1341 all with grades of "D" or better or instructor approval.
+This course includes the evaluation and grading of carcasses, as well as wholesale and retail cuts of beef, pork, lamb, and poultry.
+Emphasis will be placed on quality control proceeses and testing finished meat products that have been frozen, cured, fried, pickled, and canned.
+Prerequisites: AG 3382 with a grade of "C" or better.

 3 Credit Hours.
 2 Lecture Contact Hours.
 2 Lab Contact Hours.Course Attribute(s): Dif Tui- Science & Engineering|Lab Required